womogenes/musicgen-interp/site/src/writeup.md

 The central finding is that tonal encoding is architecturally invariant.
 Despite different generation mechanisms (autoregressive token prediction versus parallel latent denoising) both models exhibit the same pattern: mode peaks at 44–50% depth and declines toward output.
 This convergence suggests distinguishing major from minor is useful for predicting musical continuations regardless of generation paradigm, consistent with the hypothesis that models learn functionally relevant representations.

 Peak accuracies of 62% and 59% may seem modest, but context matters.
 Our labels come from `librosa` (~70% accurate), creating a supervision ceiling.
 Some clips are genuinely ambiguous between relative major/minor.
 And mode may be partially nonlinear.

 The layer-wise "bump" mirrors NLP findings [(Tenney et al., 2019)](https://arxiv.org/abs/1905.05950).
 Early layers process local features; middle layers form abstract concepts including key and mode; late layers prepare output format.
 This identifies middle layers as optimal intervention targets for controllable generation.

 The 98% dead feature rate establishes that language SAE methods cannot be naively transferred to audio.
 Our 344 clips versus 8,192 features represents ~20× overparameterization.
 Future audio SAEs require either much larger datasets (10,000+ diverse clips) or architectures designed for small-data regimes.

 These findings have practical implications for controllable music generation.
 The existence of linearly decodable tonal representations suggests that lightweight, training-free control is feasible.
 Rather than fine-tuning models on curated datasets or engineering complex conditioning mechanisms, simple activation steering may provide a path to coarse stylistic control with minimal computational overhead.
-For creative applications, this could enable rapid prototyping of controllable interfaces—a "mood slider" that adjusts brightness or darkness without retraining.
+For creative applications, this could enable rapid prototyping of controllable interfaces, for instance in the form of a "mood slider" that adjusts brightness or darkness without retraining.

 The cross-architecture consistency has broader implications.
 If tonal representations emerge similarly across MusicGen and DiffRhythm despite different architectures and training objectives, interpretability tools may transfer across the diverse ecosystem of music generation models.
 Analysis pipelines developed for one model could apply to new releases, reducing the effort required to understand and control each new system.